CommanderQuazar/credential-canvern/README.md

-# Credential Canvern
+# Credential Cavern
-Credential Canvern is a secure password manager powered by a user controlled MySQL database.
+Credential Cavern is a secure password manager powered by a user controlled MySQL database.
 It leaves the data in the user's hands; simply load the provided schema into your local or remote ( ie AWS RDS) MySQL server - then connect!
 As an added layer of security, you have the option for server-side encrypt.